teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 ### Takeaway for Employees:
-If you don't have an employment contract with an IP assignment provision, you might own your side project's IP.
-Double-check the companies employment policies.
-There may be enforceable IP assignment agreements in employment policies as well as in signed employment contracts.
+First, double-check your employment agreement and the company's employment policies.
+There may be enforceable IP assignment agreements in either.
+If there isn't an applicable IP assignment provision, (a) you probably own the patents to your inventions, and (b) if the project is unrelated to your employer's business, you probably also own the copyright to your side-projects code.

 1. Ideally, discuss your side-project with your company, and get their approval in writing.
 This is the only sure-fire method of owning your own side-project IP.
 2. If you're not confident the company will give permission, perhaps its better not to tip them off about your side-project.
 However, working in secret runs the risk of a future ownership battle, where the rules of the arena are complicated, and a well-funded company will have the upper hand.